 The Centre for Genomic Gastronomy

 The Centre for Genomic Gastronomy (CGG) is an artist-led think tank that examines the biotechnologies and biodiversity of human food systems.
 Their work is often site-specific and takes new forms that are dependent on each environment.
-For the exhibition we have asked CGG to present their project, Rare Endophyte Collectors Club (RECC), where biological hobbyists meet to identify, discover, discuss and trade information about new, rare and hard to access microorganisms.
-Members of the Rare Endophyte Collectors Club will get hands-on experience collecting plant samples, setting up experiments, and learning the DIY Biology methods needed to cultivate and isolate the microorganisms that live inside of plants (i.e. endophytes).
-The results of CGG’s Summer Academy workshop will be exhibited and visitors to the exhibition will also get the opportunity to learn the process of plating plant samples in order to collect endophytes.
+For the exhibition we asked CGG to present their project, Rare Endophyte Collectors Club (RECC), where biological hobbyists meet to identify, discover, discuss and trade information about new, rare and hard to access microorganisms.
+Members of the Rare Endophyte Collectors Club got hands-on experience collecting plant samples, setting up experiments, and learning the DIY Biology methods needed to cultivate and isolate the microorganisms that live inside of plants (i.e. endophytes).
+The results of CGG’s Summer Academy workshop was exhibited and visitors to the exhibition could also get the opportunity to learn the process of plating plant samples in order to collect endophytes.

 Mary Maggic is an artist and nomadic biohacker working at the intersection of biotechnology, cultural discourse, and civil disobedience.
 Her most recent project Open Source Estrogen seeks to emancipate the estrogen molecule, demonstrating its biopolitical ubiquity and ability to problematize sex and gender constructs.
 Her project, the Molecular Queering Agency, is here to guide you through the process of queering.
 Thanks to petrochemical, agricultural, and pharmaceutical forces, we live in a toxic landscape that is colonized by hormones.
 These endocrine disrupting molecules are able to transfect change at the morphological level, queering our bodies and bodies of non-human species.
 There is nothing that illustrates Haraway's concept of making kin like our collective queering in becoming, problematizing the heteronormative constructs of sex and gender.
 Can we embrace the molecular glitch to our bodies, and create a discourse that liberates us from the glorification of "natural?"
 The Molecular Queering Agency invites participants to be colonized by various samples of hormones extracted from biological and ecological sources.